atepoorthuis/02526-idv-2020/src/routes/weeks/week4/week4.md

 # Week 4: Javascript Fundamentals II

 ## Introduction
 In the previous week, we have covered all the essential JavaScript concepts needed to recreate our original Du Bois chart.
 In this week, we will add two additional concepts that will help make working with JS easier, and more fun!
 First, we are going to create our own functions to help us structure our code a bit better.
 Second, we will get acquainted with 'events', which provide the way for us to add interactive elements to web pages.
-Finally, in the latter half of this week, we will switch from our familiar CodeSandbox playground to a full-fledged development environment installed on your own computer.
+Finally, in the latter half of this week, we will switch from our familiar CodeSandbox playground to a full-fledged development environment installed locally on your own computer.

 ## Refactoring code with functions
 So far, you have *used* functions but you have not yet created your own functions.
 Just as creating your own variables helps you structure your code (e.g. by giving semantic names), creating your own functions helps with this too.
-In addition, they also can help simplify procedures you need to do often.
+In addition, they also can help simplify procedures you need to execute often.

 In the case of last week's chart, we created three separate text elements within each iteration of our loop:
 ```js